 - Reopening of old wounds or sores

 - Bruising easily

 - Weight loss; inability to gain weight

 - Aching and swelling in joints

 - Shortness of breath

-Scurvy can be diagnosed during a physical exam, based on an analysis of symptoms and diet.
-Your doctor may order a blood test to measure the level of vitamin C in the blood to confirm the diagnosis.
+Scurvy may be suspected during a physical exam, based on an analysis of symptoms and diet.
+A doctor will order a blood test to measure the level of vitamin C in the blood to confirm the diagnosis.
 Infants and children may have x-rays done to look for specific problems from scurvy, such as bone disease.

 - Eating a diet rich in citrus fruits, other fruits, and vegetables

 To help reduce your chances of getting scurvy, take the following steps:

 - Eat a healthy, balanced diet rich in fruits and vegetables.